 Name Value ---- ----- SubscriptionId 00000000-0000-0000-0000-000000000000 Thumbprint 4956BCC058BCA4BCB1349357AB474CCDBB37C28AB ResourceGroup poc-prod-common SubscriptionName my-company-subscription NotAfter 3/4/2019 4:51:03 PM Cert [Subject]...
 Name poc-prod-common-ag

 Again, the truncate thing was a nice pitfall, but very glad I finally worked it out with the help of Azure Resource Graph.
 In my case I scan 30+ subscriptions and check all of them in under 3 seconds which is blazing fast!

-You can download the script (it's free) from ScriptCenter here.
+You can download the script from my azure-scripts repo on GitHub here.
 Enjoy!